bionik/Heater/README.md

 # heater
-Server &amp; client for controlling gpio pin with timer
+Daemon &amp; client for controlling gpio pin with timer